 3. Health Insurance

 Now, if the injury was not caused by the negligence of the property owner, but the injury was the fault of the injured person, and there is no medical payment coverage, then generally the injured person, or his own medical insurance company, will have to pay for the medical expenses.
 There would be no other recovery from the property owner of his insurance company.
-This same result my come from the situation where the property has no insurance and no assets to pay for your injuries.
+This same result may come from the situation where the property has no insurance and no assets to pay for your injuries.

 In each of the scenarios previously stated, your health insurance may still be available to help pay for your medical care while you are trying to get the property owner or his/her insurance company to pay for the injuries, medical expenses and loss of earnings.
 If you do recover funds from the property owner or his/her insurance company, you may be required to repay your insurance company for the amount of money it has paid out on your behalf.
 This requirement is built into most insurance contracts.
-However a good lawyer can help reduce or eliminate the need to reimburse for those expenses paid.
+However, a good lawyer can help reduce or eliminate the need to reimburse for those expenses paid.

 If You’ve Been Injured, Enlist The Help of an Experienced Premises Liability Attorney

 These are just three scenarios for the recovery of medical expenses for injuries suffered on someone else’s property.
 Each case is different and there may be other options depending on the facts and circumstances of the case at hand.
 Consulting a good injury lawyer can help you find the right and best source of recovery for those injuries.
 David H. Ricks, Esq. of the Inland Empire Law Group in Rancho Cucamonga, California, can evaluate your injury case and help you determine if you have a claim against a property owner or their insurance company.
-Give the Inland Empire Law Group a call to discuss your personal injury case.
-909-481-0100.
+Give the Inland Empire Law Group a call to discuss your personal injury case at 909-481-0100.
 You can also submit your information online in our case submission form on our website.